cloud-native-toolkit/site-developer-guide/README.md

 The result of the `deploy` can be viewed here - https://ibm-garage-cloud.github.io/ibm-garage-developer-guide/

-**Note:** There is a time delay between when the deploy process completes and when the content is available on the published site.
+**Note:** There is a time delay between when deploy process completes and when the content is available on the published site.

 ### Gatsby and Carbon